For a complete guide on how and when to participate, visit the “how it works” section.

 - During the online exam, each student is allowed a blank piece of paper and a pen or pencil to work out solutions.

 - Aside from the computer that is being used to take the exam, students may not use electronic/personal devices (calculators, phones, laptops, other computers etc) .

 - Aside from the testing portal use of internet or other resource materials is prohibited.

 - If there are enough computers available, each student must use a separate computer.

 For the Wild Card Competition online exam, sum of the top three individual scores on each team make up the team score.
 Scoring on individual tests proceeds as follows:

 - 0 points for each unanswered question

-Questions are randomly pulled and each student answers different questions.
-At the conclusion of the online challenge, teachers can log back into their account and download student team scores.
+Questions are randomly pulled from the Council for Economic Education’s database so each student will answer different questions.
+At the conclusion of the online exam, teachers can log back into their account and download student team scores.

 National Economics Challenge Semi-Finalists whose school district is on spring break during the regularly scheduled National Semi-Finals date in mid-May and can provide a valid reason to participate during the make-up date of May 14 should provide written explanation along with any supporting documentation to our staff at firstname.lastname@example.org.

 Teams requesting to participate on the National Semi-Finals make-up date must provide (1) the reason(s) why they were not able to participate in the National Semi-Finals on May 13, 2020 as well as supporting documentation that has been confirmed by the school principal or equivalent administrator,(2) their school name and address, (3) the teacher/coach’s contact phone number, (4) teacher/coach and team member names and division.
 The Council for Economic Education will review your request and send the coach/teacher a response accepting or declining the request.
 (Please allow 48 hours to process during the workweek.)